AndreaBrighi/ItsMe/README.md

-**ItsMe**
+# ItsMe

 ItsMe is an android application (design for smartphone) with the goal to exchange of business card through bluetooth or XML files.
-The XML files can be sent through whatsapp, telegram, email, etc ...
+The XML files can be sent through whatsapp, telegram, email, etc...

 ---